amitarora15/fluent-bit/README.md

 <ol>
 <li>Python is installed</li>
 <li>Docker is installed</li>
-<li>Kafka and Opensearch are running and there is connectivity between Docker and these softwares</li>
+<li>Kafka and Elastic search are running and there is connectivity between Docker and these softwares</li>
 </ol>

 ### Execution